kubernetes-sigs/application/README.md

 ## What is the Application CRD?

-The Application CRD provides a way for you to aggregate individual Kubernetes components (e.g. Sevrices, Deployemnts, StatefulSets, Ingresses, CRDs), and manage them as a group.
-It provides UIs with a resource that allows for the aggregation and display of all the components in the Application.
+The Application CRD provides a way for you to aggregate individual Kubernetes objects (e.g. Sevrices, Deployemnts, StatefulSets, Ingresses, CRDs), and manage them as a group.
+Providing UIs with a resource that allows for the aggregation and display of all the objects in the Application.
+Every [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects) includes two nested object fields that govern the object’s configuration: the object spec and the object status.
+The spec, which you must provide, describes your desired state for the object – the characteristics that you want the object to have.
+The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.
+The Application CRD has the following schema:

 <table>
     <tr>